danandreicarp/learn/readme.txt

 hello git
 hello again
 Updating readme with new information
-Sharing remotely is fun and easy
+Sharing remotely is fun and easyFeature1